Lukasz17git/tailwind-multi-class/README.md

 # TAILWIND MULTI CLASS

+**Easy, performant** and **versatile.**

-Easy, performant and versatile way to write tailwind classes in multiples lines, either as strings or as object with keys as tailwind variants.
+An easy way to write Tailwind CSS classes in multiples lines, either as strings or as object with keys as tailwind variants.

+### Advantages

+- Accepts any ammount of arguments.
+- Accepts any type of arguments.
+- Accepts any type of expressions, like:
+      - &&, ||, ??, Ternary Operator
+- Supports Single quotes, Double quotes and Backticks.
+- Accepts functions, equations, and so on.
+- Multiline support.
+- Nested variant key support.

+### Rules

+- Expresions have to be written between parentheses.
+- Cant use ternaries after ternaries (A ?
+B ?
+C : D).
+- Ternaries must return strings in both cases.
+- Using backticks inside ternaries is forbiden.
+  - A ?
+B : C
+  - B and C cant have backticks, neither cant be written with backticks.

+### Usecase example

 ```jsx
 <div